charlieanna/pushofy/README.md

 where devices are all the unique ids you get from the database.

-You can also use the website to store your certificate for you in case of APNS and the register id in case of GCM.
+You can also use the website http://developer.idlecampus.com to store your certificate for you in case of APNS and the register id in case of GCM.
 You only have to go and create an account for yourself.

-Use this gem for sending push to iOS devices and Android Devices just by uploading your certificate to developer.idlecampus.com and registering your users on it.
+Use this gem for sending push to iOS devices and Android Devices just by uploading your certificate to developer.idlecampus.com and registering your devices for each user on it.

 Below you will also find the iOS code and Android Code you can use in your mobile applications if you wish to leave handling the push notifications and the ceritfications to us.